kernelcrash/electron-rom-emulator/README.md

 Most F407 pins are 5V tolerant.
 Some of these boards have a micro SD card slot, or you can wire a micro SD socket in.
 - Emulates 4 ROM slots (slots 12, 13, 14 and 15) but they all act as sideways RAM slots
+- Can load rom files directly from flash on the stm32f407.
+This requires you to 'compile the roms in'.
+See Troubleshooting further down for how to do this.
 - Loads 16KB rom files from an SD card on boot.
 You need a directory on your FAT32 sdcard like so:
 ```
    boot/12/ESWMMFS.rom